Back to Top

 In order to use Stocks and Shares in MMEX, we need to create an account of type: Investment.

 This account would appear in the Navigator under the heading Stock Portfolios.
-When we expand the Stock Portfolios branch in the Navigator, we would see our newly created Stock Portfolio account.
+When we expand the Stock Portfolios branch in the Navigator, we would see our newly created Stock Portfolio (Investment) account.

-Adding Stocks to our Stock Portfolio
+Adding Stocks(Initial purchase) to our Stock Portfolio

 We refer to Stocks as the companies that we have purchased shares.